 Visiting the studio ceramics collection

-The collection is not on permanent display in the main museum but can be seen by appointment at the Museum Resource Centre, Halton, please call 01296 624519 or email email@example.com for details and charges.
+A small selection of around 30 pots is on display in the main museum and more of the collection can be seen by appointment at the Museum Resource Centre, Halton.
+Please email firstname.lastname@example.org for details and charges.

 A fascinating group portrait of twelve townsmen from Victorian Aylesbury.
 Find out more about the sitters, the artist and the painting with our interactive facility.